 Generally, when we are in the Sanctuary, you would serve for a month, in the summer the commitment is only two weeks.
 We need people to serve at both services.
 Also, if you're flexible as to which service that you attend, that would be helpful.

-If you are interested or have any questions, please speak to Steve McGoldrick or drop and e-mail (email@example.com) or call him 860 683-1269.
+If you are interested or have any questions, please speak to Steve McGoldrick or drop an e-mail (firstname.lastname@example.org) or call him 860 683-1269.
 If you've never ushered before, we'll arrange a time to go over roles and responsibilities.

 New Communicator Cards

 Have you noticed the new Communicator Cards in the pews?
 If you are a Visitor, have new or changed Contact Information or a Prayer Request, please fill out a Communicator Card and place it in the offering plate or return it to the church office.
 The new system will cut down on printing costs and still provide us with important information for follow-up.